phills76/git-test/README.md

 welcome to myrepo

 1- Don't forget to check this out,
-2- Don't forget to check taht out,
+2- Don't forget to check that out,